earthobservations/luftdatenpumpe/README.rst

 *****
 1. Luftdatenpumpe_ acquires the measurement readings either from the livedata API of `luftdaten.info`_ or from its archived CSV files published to `archive.luftdaten.info`.
+   To minimize impact on the upstream servers, all data gets reasonably cached.

-2. While iterating the readings, it optionally applies a filter based on station-id, sensor-id or sensor-type and collects information about all stations and sensors they are originating from.
+2. While iterating the readings, it optionally filters on station-id, sensor-id or sensor-type and restrains information processing to the corresponding stations and sensors.

 3. Then, each station's location information gets enhanced by